 So, when you find out that your teen has been experimenting with pot, what do you do?
 Is it too much to think that marijuana addiction is possible?

 One of the reasons why marijuana has a more innocent image is because it doesn’t cause immediate harm.
 While it is possible to overdose on marijuana, permanent disability or death does not occur.
-So while using marijuana in the short-term may not pose the same health consequences as other drugs, there are still the long-term effects to be aware of.
+So while using marijuana in the short term may not pose the same health consequences as other drugs, there are still long-term effects to be aware of.

 Long-Term Effects Of Marijuana

 A study published in The Lancet Psychiatry journal found that teens who use marijuana daily before the age of 17 are more than 60% less likely to get their high school diploma than those who have never used pot.
 The study also determined if participants had: